 Tell us a little about yourself and/or your business.

-I was born in Bogota, Colombia in 1981.
-A few months later, I was adopted by an American family and brought home to be raised in New Jersey.
 I have lived the American dream.
-I am married with four wonderful boys (ages 9, 5, 2, and 2 months)!
+Forty years ago, I was born on the streets of Bogota, Colombia.
+A few months later, I was adopted by an American family and was raised in Little Egg Harbor, New Jersey.
+I am now married with four amazing boys (ages 9, 5, 2, and 3 months).

 What does Hispanic Heritage Month mean to you?